 Poetry in Science Communication Webinar

-Join us in a webinar on 4 August at 10h00, in conversation with young scientists and poets, talking about how they have used poetry to communicate and what science poetry can achieve.
+SAASTA hosted a webinar on 4 August 2021 as part of the celebrations of National Science Week.
+We enjoyed an interesting discussion with young scientists and poets, talking about how they have used poetry to communicate and what science poetry can achieve.

 Poetry is an increasingly popular form of communication for creative young scientists, providing a platform for expression and sharing of not only science knowledge, but also emotion that is largely unwelcome in other forms of scientific communication.
-While both creative endeavours try to make meaning in our world, arts, such as poetry, and science may seem as immiscible as oil and water.
-Poetry welcomes personal interpretation and science cannot afford misinterpretation.
-Yet these two worlds together can create powerful messages with impact.
+While both creative endeavours try to make meaning in our world, arts, such as poetry, and science may seem as immiscible as oil and water, yet these two worlds together can create powerful messages with impact.

 - Rachel Rayner, published Australian science poet and experienced science communicator.
 Rachel Rayner is a science communicator who has shared a love of science and language with audiences all over the world.
 She explores poetry as a method of communication, presenting at the South African National Arts Festival, judging the Lifeology Science Poetry competition, and co-authoring a paper in Axon: Creative Explorations.
 Recently, she has published her own and co-authored poems in online venues, including Consilience, Visual Verse, FIVE:2:ONE and The Galway Review, as well as reciting her limericks in a STEMpunk podcast episode.
 Rachel is currently touring a one-woman show that uses poetry to delve into particle physics.

 View her animated poem, Photonic